guMcrey/version-rocket/README.md

 - The **first picture** prompts user to refresh the page.
 - The **second picture** personalize the popup text and theme, great for when you need to customize the text and theme.
-- The **third picture** shows that after the successful deployment of the project, the deployment message will be sent to the group chat to inform the team members.
+- The **third picture** shows that after the successful deployment of the project, the deployment message will be sent to the Lark group chat to inform the team members. custom message card text, can be set whether @all, and support dynamic generation of field incoming (such as version generated after ci/cd, support dynamic incoming)
-- The **fourth picture** custom message card text, can be set whether @all, and support dynamic generation of field incoming (such as version generated after ci/cd, support dynamic incoming)
+- The **fourth picture** shows that after the successful deployment of project, the deployment message will be send to the WeCom group chat to inform the team members... the functions and custom fields are the same as lark.

 <p align="center">
   <img src="https://github.com/guMcrey/version-rocket/blob/main/assets/available-version-tips.gif?raw=true" width="410"/>